moosch/node-express-starter/README.md

 - [x] Add Postgres into docker-compose
 - [x] Add persistence layer for User
 - [x] Add persistence layer for UserTokens
-- [ ] Add Redis into docker-compose
+- [x] Add Redis into docker-compose
+- [ ] Finish SQL for all routes
 - [ ] Add caching functions for UserTokens
 - [ ] Add NodeJS events to do cache updates
 - [ ] Add scheduled cleanup worker for orphaned tokens (refresh token validity period)